gushenweiz/scCAEs/README.md

 Final: NMI= 0.7483, ARI= 0.8057, ACC= 0.8895.

 In addition, you will also get an output file named "cluster_Zeisel.csv".
-In the file, the first column will be the cell name, the second column will be the clustering result.
+In the file, the first column will be the cells' serial number, the second column will be the clustering result.

 ## Plots
 ### Cluster